jalanb/whyp/readme.md

-what
+whyp
 ====

-what extends type, wittily
+whyp extends type, wittily

-what shows the source of aliases, functions and executables available in the shell
+whyp shows the source of aliases, functions and executables available in the shell

 whedit edits commands whether aliases, functions or scripts